Data Exchange with Windows, macOS and Linux

 Data exchange with Linux

-With kernels supporting the Atari partitioning scheme the first TOS partition can be mounted:
+With kernels that support the Atari partition scheme, the first TOS partition of an MBR can be mounted:

 >mount /dev/sdc3 /mnt

-When using kernels without support for Atari compatible partitions the mtools are an alternative.
-In this case the first DOS partition can be used, provided that mtools.conf is configured accordingly, e.g. with
+When using kernels without support for the Atari compatible partition scheme the mtools are an alternative.
+In this case the first DOS partition of an MBR can be used, provided that mtools.conf is configured accordingly, e.g. with

 drive c: file="/dev/sdc" partition=1